Nomad Travel Insurance Protects Your Health, Finances, and Possessions

 I don’t have any prescriptions I will need to refill. | I have several prescriptions that I take regularly and will need to refill. |

-I’ll want coverage for medical emergencies and illnesses and travel insurance benefits like coverage for lost or stolen items | I want comprehensive medical benefits available throughout the world. |
+I want coverage for medical emergencies and illnesses and travel insurance benefits like coverage for lost or stolen items | I want comprehensive medical benefits available throughout the world. |

 I want a policy that I only pay for during the specific dates I am abroad, which I have provided in advance.
 If those dates change, I will remember to notify the insurance company so my insurance doesn’t lapse while I’m overseas. | I want a policy that covers me throughout the year, so I have the flexibility to dip back into my home country or leave on my own schedule without having to update my insurance company. |

 I don’t care about being able to renew my coverage.
-When I hit the limit of the policy term within which an insurer will cover me; I’ll switch companies. | I want to be able to renew my coverage every year so that I can stick with the same provider.
-I also want to maintain my coverage so I don’t have any uncovered pre-existing conditions. |
+When I hit the limit of the timespan an insurer will cover me, I’ll just switch companies. | I want to be able to renew my coverage every year so I can stick with the same provider.
+I also want to maintain my coverage so I don’t wind up with any pre-existing conditions. |

 For the Adventurous: Extreme Sports Travel Medical Insurance